 Airport Badging Requirements

-1. ID Badging Procedures
+ID Badging Procedures

-The following information is intended to assist you with security questions and procedures for securing an Airport ID Badge.
+The following information is intended to assist you with questions and procedures for securing an Airport ID Badge.

-2. Employer Initial Contact and Introduction
+1. Employer Initial Contact and Introduction

-3. Authorized Signatory
+2. Authorized Signatory

 Each company that requests Airport ID Badges must identify one or two responsible company employees as "Authorized Signatory(s)."
 Only Badge Application Forms signed by an Authorized Signatory will be accepted for processing.
 Names of individuals authorized to sign Badge Application Forms for a particular company are on file in the Badging Office.
 Each Badge Application submitted for processing will be checked to ensure that it is authorized by one of the designated individuals.

 Only individuals who have completed the SIDA requirements may be an Authorized Signatory.
-The signature of an Authorized Signatory on a Badge Application Form certifies that the applicant is an employee of the particular company, requires unescorted access, has acceptable forms of identification (section 4), and has properly completed the Application.
+The signature of an Authorized Signatory on a Badge Application Form certifies that the applicant is an employee of the particular company, requires unescorted access, has acceptable forms of identification (section 3), and has properly completed the Application.
 The Authorized Signatory is also responsible for indicating on the Badge Application if an employee will have a need to escort or drive on the AOA.

-4. Badge Application
+3. Badge Application

 Individuals who require unescorted access to the employee Parking Lot, AOA, Sterile or Security Identification Display Area (SIDA) must possess an Airport Photo ID Badge.

-All Badge applicants must provide documentation that establishes identity and employment eligibility (section 4).
+All Badge applicants must provide documentation that establishes identity and employment eligibility (section 3).

 Badge issuance for a Sterile and SIDA ID Badge is limited to those individuals who have cleared the FBI-based criminal history records check (where applicable), as well as the TSA-based Security Threat Assessment (STA) and have a frequent and reoccurring need for access.